Philippine Labor Laws 101: A Comprehensive Guide for Employers

 Safe Working Conditions

-Regardless of industry or nature of work, the law states that you must provide safety precautions to protect your employees against sickness, injury, or death.
-On-the-job protection like proper ventilation, fire exits, fire extinguishers, and occupational health personnel or service must be present.
+Regardless of industry or nature of work, the labor code of the Philippines requires safety precautions to protect employees against sickness, injury, or death.
+On-the-job protection—such as proper ventilation, fire exits, fire extinguishers, and occupational health personnel or services—must be present.

 Rights to Self-Organization and Collective Bargaining

-Collective bargaining refers to negotiating terms about a particular issue between the employers and employees.
-From the first day of employment, all workers already have the right to self-organize and join unions to take part in collective bargaining.
+Collective bargaining refers to negotiating terms about a particular issue between employers and employees.
+Republic Act 6715 permits all workers to self-organize and join unions from the day they are hired to participate in collective bargaining agreements.

 Employment Types in the Philippines